Paranormal Activity 2: Home media

-Sequels
+Prequel and sequels

-Paranormal Activity 3 is a 2011 American supernatural horror film, directed by Henry Joost and Ariel Schulman.
-It is the third film of the Paranormal Activity series and serves as a prequel, set 18 years prior to the events of the first two films.
-It was released in theaters on October 21, 2011.
+The third film of the series, Paranormal Activity 3, was released in theaters on October 21, 2011.
+It serves as a prequel, set 18 years prior to the events of the first two films.

-The fourth installment, Paranormal Activity 4, was released on October 18, 2012 in the United States.
-It was planned to take place four years after the events of Paranormal Activity 2".
+The fourth film, Paranormal Activity 4, was released on October 18, 2012.
+It was planned to take place four years after the events of Paranormal Activity 2.
 Katie and Hunter have reappeared and live in a house across the street from Alex and Wyatt.
 Alex and her family begin experiencing paranormal events taking place in their own home.
 "Toby" is mentioned once in the film, said by Ben.
 Although a box office success, Paranormal Activity 4 was a critical failure.

-A fifth film, Paranormal Activity: The Marked Ones and sixth film, Paranormal Activity: The Ghost Dimension, were released in 2014 and 2015 respectively.
+A fifth film, Paranormal Activity: The Marked Ones, and a sixth film, Paranormal Activity: The Ghost Dimension, were released in 2014 and 2015 respectively.
 A seventh film, Paranormal Activity: Next of Kin, was released in 2021.